Flexiana/datascript-diff/readme.md

 ---

 ### Usage
+In here it'll show the use of **diff algorithm** in a Graphical User Interaface (GUI), also it presents the internal functions used on agree with the data-structure.

 You can use the GUI to prove the diff algorithm, such that image shown:
 ![GUI of diff algorithm](img/gui-diff-algorithm.png)

-Also you can add a new test within test directory.
-The data-structure map test uses `map-commit`, `map-revert` and `map-diff` functions from `map-diff` namespace.
+In the previous image the GUI is using the `map-commit`, `map-revert` and `map-diff` functions from `map-diff` namespace, obviously that is an example of diff algorithm with a **map**.

-You can use the functions `seq-commit`, `seq-rever` and `seq-diff` from `seq-diff` namespace, they may be used only over vectors, as fallows:
+Also you can use the functions `seq-commit`, `seq-rever` and `seq-diff` from `seq-diff` namespace, they may be used with vectors alone, as fallows:
 ![GUI of diff algorithm over sequences (vector)](img/gui-diff-algorithm-vec.png)

+The `map-diff` and `seq-diff` have support to work with nested data with vectors and maps respectively.
+In the next section there is an explanation about that.

 =======
 #### Main functions